 4. Oily Hair Care Products

-One of the causes of greasy hair can be your excessive use of hair care products.
-When you use too many products like hair masks, conditioners, and other hair foods, it sometimes makes fine or thin hairs have that oily look.
-The best thing is to use only light products and apply them in the right way and proportion may help lessen the problem.
+One cause of greasy hair is excessive use of hair care products.
+When you use too many products, like hair masks, conditioners, and other hair foods, fine or thin hair sometimes has that oily look.
+The best thing is to use only light products and apply them in the right way and proportion, which may help lessen the problem.

 Also, styling products like gels, hair waxes, and pomades often contain heavy grease content that can make your hair oily even after they are washed off.
 To remedy this, take your mind off oily styling products, and even if you are to use them at all, they should be in minute quantity.